ansible/ansible/docs/proposals/docker/docker_container_moduler.md

 The purpose of docker_container is to manage the lifecycle of a container.
 The module will provide a mechanism for moving the container between absent, present, stopped and started states.
 It will focus purely on managing container state.
-The intention of the narrow focus is to make understanding and using the module clear and to keep maintenance and testing as easy as possible.
+The intention of the narrow focus is to make understanding and using the module clear and keep maintenance and testing as easy as possible.

 Docker_container will manage a container using docker-py to communicate with either a local or remote API.
 It will